-As a practice-path, Shūgen's roots extend into ancient folk-traditions related to mountains and ancestors.
-Gradually these absorbed and influenced aspects of both Shinto (kami-faith) and Daoist (yin-yang) thought, ultimately to be shaped through the doctrines and practices of Esoteric-Buddhism.
+As a practice-path, Shugen's roots extend into ancient folk-traditions related to mountains and ancestors.
+Gradually these absorbed and influenced aspects of both Shinto and Daoist thought, ultimately to be shaped through the doctrines and practices of esoteric Buddhism.

 It is said that the Buddha teaches 84,000 remedies for 84,000 afflictions.
 These 84,000 afflictions in turn are the doorways into wakefulness; each with their own methods depending on the disposition and inclination of the afflicted.
 All denominations of Buddhism employ a variety of methods to cultivate wakefulness and widen the scope for compassion, wisdom, clear perception and skillful-means.
 Generalising, Zen Buddhism for example focuses on seated meditation (坐禅; zazen) and the Pureland schools focus on devotional recitation practice on the Buddha Amida (念仏; nenbūtsu).

-Shūgendō's defining method is the use of periodic retreats and unique practices involving the ritual 'entering' of mountains and valleys.
-In Shugendō, these places are transformed into sites of practice where practitioners are initiated into an experiential understanding of the doctrine.
-Shūgendō can be said to possess, in the words of Reverend Riten Tanaka, a 'glocal' outlook, combining both global/universal and localised, place-based understandings of faith and practice.
+Shugendo's defining method is the use of periodic retreats and unique practices involving the ritual 'entering' of mountains and valleys.
+Shugen can be said to possess, in the words of Rev. Riten Tanaka, a 'glocal' outlook, combining both global/universal and localised, place-based approaches to belief and practice.

-Another important aspect of Shūgendō is that it is fundamentally a lay practice.
+Another important aspect of Shugendo is that it is fundamentally a lay practice.
 This means that as a tradition it is orientated towards the non-monastic or householder.
-The majority of participation in Shugen comes from non-ordained practitioners.
-Advanced paths of practice into priesthood however are reserved to those who have taken a commitment to a direct student-teacher relationship, ordination (tokudō), as well as consecration/initiation (abhiṣeka).
+The majority of participation in Shugen retreats comes from non-ordained practitioners.
+Advanced paths of practice into priesthood also exist, however they are reserved to those who have taken a commitment to a direct student-teacher relationship, ordination (tokudō), as well as consecration/initiation (abhiṣeka).

 — ubasoku | what is shugendo?